Tenancy Charges Policy

 - Advise tenants in writing of any tenancy charges it places on their accounts

 - Advise tenants in writing of any changes to their tenancy charges

 - Issue a statement to tenants every three months.
 This statement outlines the charges, and payments made, on all of the tenant’s accounts.

 Payment of tenancy charges

-FACS expects tenants to arrange for prompt payment of their tenancy charges.
-As FACS charges rent and water usage on a weekly basis, tenants must pay these charges on or before the due date.
+DCJ expects tenants to arrange for prompt payment of their tenancy charges.
+As DCJ charges rent and water usage on a weekly basis, tenants must pay these charges on or before the due date.

 Tenants can pay their tenancy charges by any of the following methods:

 - Arranging an automatic payment from their Centrelink payments (Rent Deduction Scheme)

 - BPAY ®